anushadatar/warmup_project/README.md

 ### Problem Description
 The robot should move forward while avoiding obstacles.
 ### Strategy and Solution
+I used the potential fields method to implement obstacle avoidance.
 ### Design Decisions and Debugging

 - For each behavior, describe the problem at a high-level.
 Include any relevant diagrams that help explain your approach.
 Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.